-The Wisconsin Medical Society notes that missed appointments can lead to potential malpractice allegations, saying that, “Patients who miss or cancel appointments risk undetected and untreated medical conditions, threatening continuity of care.
+The Wisconsin Medical Society notes that missed doctor appointments can lead to potential malpractice allegations, saying that, “Patients who miss or cancel appointments risk undetected and untreated medical conditions, threatening the continuity of care.
 If the patient later experiences an illness or injury, he or she may hold you responsible.”

 With so much at stake, understanding why patients miss appointments is the first step medical practices must take to reduce no-shows.

 Patient no-show rates range anywhere from 5 percent to 50 percent, depending on the type of healthcare practice.
 In fact, the problem of missed patient appointments became so acute at the James J. Peters VA Medical Center in The Bronx, New York a few years ago, that the healthcare provider introduced a “Don’t Be A No-Show” marketing campaign.
 Before you consider launching a similar campaign, however, let’s look at some of the causes and how you can overcome them.

 So, what’s causing missed doctor appointments?Here are four common problems and ways to reduce no shows:

 Despite the fact that the uninsured rate has dropped from more than 41 million Americans in 2013 to 28.5 million in 2015, the reality of higher deductibles and out-of-pocket costs — combined with confusion about preventive care coverage — means that some missed patient appointments are simply in response to financial strain.